kswope/book-learnin/README.md

     mixed(1, 2, 3)    #=> [1, 2, [3]]
     mixed(1, 2, 3, 4) # => [1, 2, [3, 4]]

+>
+Any parameter may be a prefixed with an asterisk.
+If a starred parameter supports the to_a method, that method is called, and the resulting array is expanded inline to provide parameters to the method call.
+If a starred argument does not support to_a, it is simply passed through unaltered.

+    class MyClass
+      def to_a;
+        [1,2,3]
+      end
+    end

+    def my_method(*x)
+      x.class
+    end

+    my_method( MyClass.new ) #=> Array

+The above paragraph is not quite right.
+If the argument doesn't support to_a, it is not passed through unaltered, but rather in a single element array.

 #### Keyword arguments